sensidev/multitech-dot-flash/README.md

-# multitech-dot-flash
+# xDot and mDot flash utility

-ARM Mbed Multitech xDot and mDot flash utility
+ARM Mbed Multitech xDot and mDot flash utility to be used within ARM Mbed projects.